What is the Impairment of Assets?

 - Calculation of the present value of the future cash flows by applying an appropriate discount rate.

-Reasonable assumptions must be taken in order to project the future cash flows.
+Reasonable assumptions must be taken in order to project future cash flows.
 The items that should be avoided while projecting the future cash flows include exaggerated revenue growth rates, significant anticipated cost reductions and unreasonable useful lives for plant assets.
 Avoiding these items will result in more meaningful results.
-Similarly, any extraordinary growth of the recent times should be assumed to last only for the very near-term future and should not be projected to continue in the long-term.
+Similarly, any extraordinary growth of recent times should be assumed to last only for the very near-term future and should not be projected to continue in the long-term.

 If impaired, the asset’s value must be written down on the balance sheet to the recoverable amount.
 An impairment loss equal to the excess of carrying value over the recoverable amount is recognized in the income statement.